Module: wibox.widget.graph

 step_spacing | number | Set the spacing between the steps. | |

-step_shape | gears.shape or function | The step shape. | |
+step_shape | shape | The step shape. | |

 stack | boolean | Set the graph to draw stacks. | |

-height | number | Set the graph height. | |
+capacity | integer or nil | Set the graph capacity. | |

 children | table | Get or set the children elements. | Inherited from wibox.widget.base |